Governors Ball Music Festival: 2016

-The sixth iteration of Governors Ball took place over June 3–5, 2016.
+Governors Ball 2016, the sixth iteration of the festival, was held on June 3 to 5 at Randalls Island.
+It was headlined by The Killers and The Strokes.
 All three days of the festival sold out.

-Saturday evening, the festival grounds were subject to heavy rains, but the event was not cancelled.
-However, Sunday was cancelled due to heavy rain and safety concerns, and fans received refunds; festival management wrote: "The safety of fans, artists and crew always comes first."
+On Saturday evening, the festival grounds were subject to heavy rains, but the event was not cancelled.
+However, the Sunday concert was cancelled due to heavy rain and safety concerns, and fans received refunds; festival management stated the cancelation was for "the safety of fans, artists and crew".

-The cancellation of Sunday's shows led to some bands' announcing pop-up shows.
-That night, Two Door Cinema Club played the Music Hall of Williamsburg, Courtney Barnett played a free show at Rough Trade, Prophets of Rage played at Warsaw Brooklyn, and Vic Mensa (tag-teaming with Galantis, who had a scheduled "After Dark" performance) played a sold-out Webster Hall.
-Late Sunday night, Kanye West announced he would hold a 2 am show somewhere in Manhattan; anticipating this, crowds began to gather at venues across the city.
+The cancellation of Sunday's shows led to some artists announcing pop-up shows.
+That night, Two Door Cinema Club played at the Music Hall of Williamsburg, Courtney Barnett played a free show at Rough Trade, Prophets of Rage played at Warsaw Brooklyn, and Vic Mensa (tag-teaming with Galantis, who had a scheduled "After Dark" performance) played a sold-out concert at Webster Hall.
+Kanye West announced he would hold a 2:00 am show somewhere in Manhattan; anticipating this, crowds began to gather at venues across the city.
 Musician 2 Chainz posted that they would be at Webster Hall; over 4,000 fans rushed to the venue, blocking streets and triggering an NYPD response.
-Kanye arrived at the venue, but didn't perform.
+West arrived at the venue, but did not perform.

 2017

-The seventh edition of Governors Ball took place at Randall's Island Park in New York City from June 2–4, 2017.
-Tickets for the festival went on sale January 6, 2017, and the lineup for the 2017 edition of Governors Ball was announced January 4, 2017.
+Governors Ball 2017, the seventh iteration of the festival, was held on June 2 to 4 at Randalls Island.
+It was headlined by Tool, Chance the Rapper, and Phoenix.
+Tickets for the festival went on sale on January 6, 2017, and the performers for the 2017 edition of Governors Ball was announced on January 4, 2017.

 2018

-The eighth edition took place at Randall's Island Park in New York City from June 1–3, 2018.
-Eminem, Jack White, Travis Scott and Yeah Yeah Yeahs headlined the festival.
+Governors Ball 2018, the eighth iteration of the festival, was held on June 1 to 3 at Randalls Island.
+It was headlined by Eminem, Jack White, and Travis Scott.

-Originally, Brockhampton was to perform at this edition, however, the hip hop group was subsequently replaced in the lineup by Pusha T following sexual misconduct allegations involving former band member Ameer Vann.
+Brockhampton was originally scheduled to perform at the festival, however, the hip hop group was subsequently replaced in the lineup by Pusha T following sexual misconduct allegations involving former band member Ameer Vann.

 2019

-The ninth edition was held at Randall's Island Park in New York City from May 31-June 2, 2019.
-The Strokes, Florence + the Machine, Tyler, the Creator and Nas headlined the festival.
+Governors Ball 2019, the ninth iteration of the festival, was held on May 31 to June 2 at Randalls Island.
+It was headlined by The Strokes, Tyler, the Creator, and Florence and the Machine.

 On Sunday, there was a delayed opening at 6:30 pm, and an evacuation around 9:30 pm because of severe thunderstorms.
 This resulted in the majority of the day's acts being cancelled or shortened.

 2020 (cancelled)

-The tenth edition was to be held at Randall's Island Park in New York City from June 5–7, 2020, but was cancelled due to the COVID-19 pandemic.
-Tame Impala, Stevie Nicks, Miley Cyrus, Flume, Vampire Weekend, Ellie Goulding, Missy Elliott, Solange, Rüfüs Du Sol, and H.E.R. would have headlined the festival.
+Governors Ball 2020, the tenth iteration of the festival, was to be held on June 5 to 7 at Randalls Island, but was cancelled due to the COVID-19 pandemic.
+It would have been headlined by Tame Impala, Missy Elliott, Flume, and Vampire Weekend.